 Security guards are legally allowed to detain you in the form of a citizen’s arrest, as is any member of the public.
 But this can only be performed in certain situations.

-They can escort you from private property and stop you from entering, but again only with reasonable force.
-They cannot aggressively or forcibly detain someone against their will.
+They can escort you from private property and stop you from entering private property, but again only with reasonable force and cannot aggressively or forcibly detain someone against their will.

 Can Security Guards Arrest You?